 If you have suffered a loss of vision, blurred vision or eyesight problems after undergoing lens replacement surgery you may find yourself living with a life-changing injury.

-How to make a compensation claim for sight problems associated with a faulty Oculentis lens
+How to make a compensation claim for a faulty Oculentis lens

 If you been adversely affected because of a faulty lens you could be entitled to thousands of pounds in damages.
 Living with damaged vision after being fitted with a faulty replacement optical lens may mean that you have had to give up your job, leisure activities and social life.
 You may be struggling with your everyday activities and living in accommodation that is not best suited for someone with a visual impairment.

-Contact Devonshires’ no win no fee solicitors for advice on obtaining compensation for eye injuries, partial or full loss of vision or other conditions affecting your eyesight.
+Contact Devonshires Claims no win no fee solicitors for advice on obtaining compensation for eye injuries, partial or full loss of vision or other conditions affecting your eyesight.
 A successful compensation claim could help you recover past and future costs for:

 - Eye surgery (initial and corrective surgery eg. lens exchange surgery)